data-mie/dbt-course/labs/lab7.md

 ### 2. Organize models into folders

-Organize your models into the following folder hierarchy:
+Organize your models into the following project structure:

     models
     ├── staging